Massive-Wiki/nxc/nxcDescription.md

 ## Static Files

 After the HTML pages are built from the Markdown files, if a directory named `static` exists at the top level of the theme, all the files and directories within it are copied to the root of the output directory.
-By convention, static files such as CSS, JavaScript, and images are put in a directory inside `static` called `mwb-static`.
+By convention, static files such as CSS, JavaScript, and images are put in a directory inside `static` called `nxc-static`.
 Favicon files and other files that should be at the root of the website are put at the root of `static`.

 The name `static` is used in the theme because it is descriptive, and will not collide with anything in the wiki.
 (The _content_ of `static` is copied, but not `static` itself.)

-The `nxc-static` directory contains static files used by the website it is named `nxc-static` to be less likely to collide with a website directory with the same name. (`nxc-static` itself _is_ copied to the output directory, where all the published website files and directories live.)
+The `nxc-static` directory contains static files used by the website.
+It is named `nxc-static` to be less likely to collide with a website directory with the same name. (`nxc-static` itself _is_ copied to the output directory, where all the published website files and directories live.)

 In the theme:

 ```
---/ # root of theme
----- static/ # anything in here is copied to the root of the output
------- favicon.ico # for instance, favicon.ico
------- mwb-static/ # static files and subdirectories that don't need to be at the root of the website
--------- css/
--------- js/
--------- images/
+dolce
+├── LICENSE
+├── README.md
+├── _footer.html
+├── _header.html
+├── _javascript.html
+├── all-pages.html
+├── page.html
+├── recent-pages.html
+├── search.html
+└── static
+    └── nxc-static
+        ├── css
+        │   ├── custom.css
+        │   └── style.css
+        └── js
+            └── script.js
 ```

 Results in the output website:
 ```
---/ # root of website
---- favicon.ico # for instance, favicon.ico
----- mwb-static/ # static files and subdirectories that don't need to be at the root of the website
------- css/
------- js/
------- images/
+output
+├──
+├── nxc-static
+│   ├── css
+│   │   ├── custom.css
+│   │   └── style.css
+│   └── js
+│       └── script.js
+├──
+├──
+└──
 ```

 Side note about favicon files; it is suggested to use a favicon generator such as [RealFaviconGenerator](https://realfavicongenerator.net/) to create the various icon files needed for different platforms.
 This note is meant for informational purposes, and does not represent an endorsement of RealFaviconGenerator in particular.